 In some ways this is a positive development: for anyone who considers speed cameras to be a way of punishing the motorist, instead of encouraging good driving, the idea that those who break the law will be offered some positive advice and education ought to sound like a step forward.
 Counting against them is the perception that they parrot road safety slogans at a room of disinterested people who are only attending in order to avoid a fine and points on their licence.

 Nonetheless, whatever message Speed Awareness Courses might be broadcasting, it's certainly reaching a wide audience.
 1.2 million people attended one in 2015, according to TTC Group, who run many of them.
-That's a lot of fines not collected and a lot of drivers now officially Aware of Speed.
+That's a lot of fines converted into course fees and a lot of drivers now officially Aware of Speed.

 Put a lid on it